onkelbeh/HomeAssistantRepository/README.md

 ## Python versions
 ### Python 3.9
-My production box now runs Python 3.9.6_p1 (29.8.2021).
+My production box currently runs Python 3.9.7_p1 (9.11.2021).
 Most modules are OK with 3.9 support, some are not completed yet.
 I will upgrade them if they are touched, if you find your favorite components missing, just open a ticket and drop me a list.
 During compile tests, I have all available tests turned on.

 ### Python <= 3.8 Support
-SOuld still work, but since Python 3.8 support is dropped, I will do no further tests on it, you should upgrade soon.
+Should still work, but since Python 3.8 support is dropped, I will do no further tests on it, you should upgrade soon.

 ### Python 3.10 Support
 Currently not usable in production, my testbox compiles a lot of modules now, but some important things are still missing.